top of page

 Step 6: Accommodations for Guests

-Estes Park, located just outside the national park, offers a variety of accommodations, from cozy cabins to luxury lodges.
-Consider booking a block of rooms for your guests and providing transportation to the ceremony site if needed.
-Speaking of transportation, it's worth noting not to assume that services such as Uber or Lyft will be available in and around Estes Park.
+Consider booking a block of rooms for your guests.
+Also, provide transportation to the ceremony site if necessary.
+Keep in mind that services like Uber or Lyft may not be readily available in and around Estes Park.

 Step 7: Embrace the Adventure

-Getting married in Rocky Mountain National Park is an adventure!
-From hiking to the ceremony site to exchanging vows with a mountain backdrop, it’s a unique and intimate experience.
-Encourage guests to wear comfortable shoes and embrace the natural setting.
+Getting married in Rocky Mountain National Park is truly an adventure!
+From hiking to the ceremony site to exchanging vows with stunning mountain scenery, it’s a unique experience.

-And that's how to get Married in Rocky Mountain National Park!
+And that's how to get married in Rocky Mountain National Park!
 With proper planning, your ceremony can be a seamless and magical experience.
 Don’t forget to check the park’s official website for up-to-date regulations and details.

 For stunning photography that captures every moment of your Rocky Mountain wedding, contact Moon Myerson Photography today.
 Let’s make your special day unforgettable!

-And finally, here's a link to Rocky Mountain national Park's wedding permit page:
+And finally, here's a link to Rocky Mountain National Park's wedding permit page:

 Comments